 Here are 10 ways to teach pre-school and primary school aged children about money.

-Introduce preschoolers to basic money concepts
+Introduce basic money concepts

 1. What money is: What coins and notes look like, what they’re called and that they’re different (and why).
 Use actual coins and notes in games you play together so your child starts recognising them – it’s a good intro to their value too.